 Zodiac year, or Ben Ming Nian, is any year of your Chinese zodiac animal sign, determined by your birth year.
 As there are 12 animal signs, a year of your birth sign comes once per 12-year-cycle: when you are (about) 12, 24, 36, 48, 60, 72, and so on.

 Your zodiac year starts from Chinese New Year and ends on the last day of the Chinese lunar year (Chinese New Year's Eve).
-For example, 2017 is a year of the Rooster, and Roosters' zodiac year starts from Chinese New Year 2017 (January 28), and ends on February 15, 2018.
+For example, 2020 is a year of the Rat, and Rats' zodiac year starts from Chinese New Year 2020 (January 25th), and ends on February 11th, 2021.

 See the table below for each of the 12 zodiac animals' zodiac year, and find out which years are your zodiac sign years.
 (If you were born in January or February, you may need to check your birth sign using our Zodiac Sign Calculator.)

 |Rat||1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020|

 |Ox||1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021|

 |Tiger||1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022|